Where Did My Money Go

 If you prefer to do things electronically, there are apps on your phone that can help you track your spending.
-Two popular apps are Mint and Wally.
-Both of these apps connect a smart phone to your bank account to track spending.
+Many of these apps connect a smart phone to your bank account to track spending.
 They even can give you advice and recommendations on modifying your spending or let you know when you have over spent in a budget category.

-Another app that duplicates a tried and true method of budgeting is Mvelopes.
+Other apps can duplicate the tried and true method of using envelopes for budgeting.
 It uses the idea of taking your monthly income and dividing it into virtual envelopes.
 When you have spent all of the money out of that envelope for the month, then it is “gone” until next month.
 This is a way to budget expenses to help you curb overspending on one category, for instance groceries, each month.

 After you have tracked your spending for at least a month, you can use this information to start to build a budget for your household.
 If you want to take a vacation, buy a home or save for retirement, a budget will help you to begin to work towards your financial goals.
 Learning to track and take control of your spending is the first trick of money management.